krydos/blog/_posts/2018-02-19-projectile-known-projects.md

 description: Way to cleanup list of known projects in spacemacs
 ---

-Recently I've switched throuh a lot of different OS setups and my projects list in Spacemacs was bloated.
+Recently I've switched through a lot of different OS setups and my projects list in Spacemacs was bloated.

 Some projects were from MacOS, others were from Windows.
 All of them were not existed anymore.